Isopach/PyTornCityBot/README.md

 # PyTornCityBot
-Python bot for browser-based text game
+Python bot for browser-based text game 'Torncity'.

 This ia a WIP.